Using the Text to Speech API

 Downloading the Audio:

-To get the actual audio file, make a GET request to theaudio_url
+To get the actual audio file, make a GET request to theaudio_url:

 Next Steps